zenus/study-notes/phase vocoder.md

 (i.e., the magnitude spectrum is shifted), while pitch shifting is the multiplication of every frequency by a transposition factor (i.e., the magnitude spectrum is scaled)</p>

+<strong>Integer ratio time stretching</strong>
+<p>When the time-stretching ratio is an integer (e.g., time stretching by 200%, 300%), the unwrapping
+is no longer necessary in the algorithm, because the 2π modulo relation is still preserved when the phase is multiplied by an integer.</p>